jamestang0219/myConf/README.md

 # myConf
-Every configuration of my environment use 'sh set.sh' to apply this conf.
+Every configuration of my environment.

+Use 'sh set.sh' to apply this conf.